 Did you know that you might be making your TMJ worse overnight than during the day?
 It’s true.
 Even if you’re not spending eight hours in bed, you’re still spending a prolonged block, and you might spend much of your time in a single position.
-Because you’re not conscious, you can’t intervene if you stop clenching your jaw, and you might be less aware when you’re in a position that is putting adverse pressure on the temporomandibular joint or your jaw muscles.
+When you’re asleep, you’re not conscious, which means you can’t intervene if you start clenching your jaw like you would during the day when you’re stressed.
+You might also be less aware when you’re in a position that is putting adverse pressure on the temporomandibular joint or your jaw muscles.
 You can’t control how you sleep all night long, but you can at least make sure you start in the right position.

 The Best Sleeping Position for TMJ